 Testing headphones is one of our favourite assignments at T3, because it means we get to spend many happy hours listening to great music (and movies) to put these headphones through their paces.
 But as important as sound quality is, it's not the only factor.
 We have to ask ourselves the big questions like: will these headphones still be comfortable before the final credits of the movie roll?
-Does the noise cancelling do what it claims?
+Does the noise cancelling keep you focused?

-In this guide, you'll find the full range of headphones: not just the most advanced or most expensive, but also the best cheap headphones (opens in new tab) and the best cheap wireless earbuds (opens in new tab).
-We're confident that no matter what you're looking for, you'll find the best headphones for you right here.
+In this guide, you'll find a full range of headphones: not just the most advanced or most expensive, but also the best cheap headphones (opens in new tab) and the best cheap wireless earbuds (opens in new tab).

 The best wireless headphones for most people are the excellent Sony WH-1000XM5, which deliver a very compelling mix of superb sound quality and first-class noise cancelling.